 Moving from Wannabe Author to the Real Thing

-It never fails … at every conference I speak at, multiple attendees will say, “I can’t believe you’ve written all these books … I wish I could write a book.”
-And I always respond, “Why not … you can.”
+It never fails … at every conference Judith speaks at, multiple attendees will say, “I can’t believe you’ve written all these books … I wish I could write a book.”
+And she always responds, “Why not … you can.”

 Is there a book in you?
 Most people think there is.
 And most don’t get them out.
 You could have the makings of a fantastic novel, a creative young adult series, and exquisitely illustrated young children’s stories.
 Sci-fi could be your genre, a cookbook, how-to or business book may be lurking in your creative closet.

 You just may be able to take your career to a whole new level with the creation of a book.
 Adding to your professional credentials, if done right, could position you as the expert in a specific field.
 A book could talk you to a whole new level, a different type of professional business card.